May 11, 2012, Christopher D. Carroll StickyExpectationsC

 omniscient model in which everyone adjusts all the time).
 Under these

-circumstances, direct estimation of (26) might not be a reliable way to estimate
+circumstances, direct estimation of (14) would not be a reliable way to estimate

 .